Vatuu/silent-hill-decomp/docs/Coding Conventions.md

    `git clang-format`</br>
 3. Review the changes with `git diff`, then re-stage and commit them:</br>
    `git add src/`

+#### configs_formatter.py
+The repository includes a Python script which rearrange symbol asignations order in `*.sym.txt` files based on the address.
+We'd appreciate if prior to committing you run it by using `python3 tools/configs_formatter.py`.

 ## Naming Conventions
 If a function, enum or struct and most or all of their field's names are known that name should be used.